 Though I didn’t qualify in sport it did become a huge part of my life.
 As well as running St James Lacrosse and then Chiswick Lacrosse I also set up and ran Hammersmith Gym Club which ran for about 9 years.

 Apart from bringing up 4 children, I also got heavily involved in fundraising at St James.
 I organised sponsored events on May Day Bank Holidays and helped raise about £125000 across 6 years.
 I also organised and fund raised for 3 successful Lacrosse tours of the USA.

 I am a firm believer in sport being fun and accessible to as many as possible.
 In the early days of St James 80% of pupils played in lacrosse teams; because of its size many players had to play in more than one team.
 Hopefully this passion and enjoyment comes through in Chiswick Lacrosse Camps.

 Jessica Southwell – Head Coach & Recruitment

-Jes has been involved in the camp for 24 years, 7 as a player and 17 as a coach.
-She now runs the coaching team, along with Ella, which involves mentoring the new coaches and making sure that the rest of the coaching team are happy, up to speed and coping with their group effectively.
+Jes has been involved in the camp for over 20 years, as a player and as a coach.
+She now runs the coaching team, which involves mentoring the new coaches and making sure that the rest of the coaching team are happy, up to speed and coping with their group effectively.

 Jes is a level 2 coach and also a qualified Occupational Therapist; she was working in a special needs school before having her two children.